-The Audiology Clinic has moved from a fee-based to a donation-based system for some services directly related to hearing testing.
+The SDSU Audiology Clinic has moved from a fee-based to a donation-based system for some services directly related to diagnostic hearing evaluations.

 |Audiology Clinic Director:||Dr. Christine Kirsch|

 San Diego, CA 92182-1518 (see map)

 Administered by the school, the SDSU Audiology Clinic is designed as an educational, service, and research facility.
 Diagnostic, habilitative, and rehabilitative services are provided to individuals who have deficits in communicative function due to limitations of hearing.
 These individuals represent all ages from the infant/toddler period throughout late adulthood.
 Graduate students in audiology receive their on-campus clinical education in the clinical facility serving individuals with hearing problems under close supervision by faculty who are nationally certified and/or board certified and state-licensed audiologists.

 Programs specific to the audiologic area include hearing assessment, hearing aid evaluation and selection, assistive listening devices, ear molds, ear protectors, hearing conversation, and speech reading/aural rehabilitation.